 - Non-standard save format – When you use Live Editor, your saves are not in the standard format which can cause some plugins to not work properly.
 It also means that removing the plugin can break some of the pages you create with Optimize Press.
 This isn’t a showstopper if you know this in advance but could be problematic otherwise.

-There are three pricing tiers for OptimizePress, Core, Publisher and Pro.
+There are three pricing tiers for OptimizePress, Core, Publisher, and Pro.
 Each builds on the other while increasing in price.
-It’s a one-time fee which includes the ability to create unlimited pages and one year of updates and support.
+It’s a one-time fee that includes the ability to create unlimited pages and one year of updates and support.
 That final point means that essentially, the cost should be viewed per year if you need the latest version of the app.

 - Unlimited pages